Latin 5 lower: module 2

 By the end of this course you should be able to...

 Read a range of Latin literature with increasing ease and enjoyment, with the help of commentaries and dictionaries.

 What level is the course and do I need any particular skills?

-The course assumes a strong, comprehensive knowledge of Latin grammar and a good foundational vocabulary.
-Students will ideally have spent at least a term reading original Latin texts.
+You should have studied Latin for at least 4 years.
 As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.